 “It’s like asking a person how they met their significant other,” says Stacey Smith, vice president of marketing at Bluehost.
 “The answer is always ‘online.’”
-It’s helpful if you can give them some idea of what online content they saw, but don’t get hung up on the details.
+It’s helpful if you give them some idea of what online content they saw but don’t get hung up on the details.
 If you can get a feel for which sites they frequent and which ones they read regularly, you’ll better understand what’s working and where you can optimise your efforts.

 6 – What was the primary reason for buying from us?

 Why do people purchase certain products over others?
 To answer this question, you need to determine the decision factors.
 Once you know those factors, you can build your story around those reasons.
 Asking customers why they decided to buy can help you craft a powerful story for your target audience.

 I’m often amazed by how little time businesses spend learning about their customers.
 I’ve had two significant companies come up to me in the last few years and say, “We’re thinking of opening our store in New York City, but we don’t know if our customers are there.
 Can you help us figure it out?”

 As a consumer, I can tell you I’d be interested in knowing why some products or services are popular in specific cities.
 I would hope a business would take the time to learn what makes their customers tick and use that knowledge to tailor products and services to those individuals.

 7 – Would you recommend us to your friends and family?

 When a company asks its customers how they would rate the product or service, you’re asking them to provide valuable information.
 They’re essentially telling you what they like about your business by doing this.